wludh/dci101/docs/index.md

 title: DCI 101 Intro to Digital Culture & Information
 ---

-Fall 2024 // TR 2:40-4:10pm // Leyburn M47
+Term // Time // Location

-The [course website](http://mackenziekbrooks.github.com/dci101-f24) is a living document.
+The course website is a living document.
 It will change regularly to reflect the needs of the course.

 ## Contact

-Mackenzie Brooks // Associate Professor & Digital Humanities Librarian // (she/her/hers)

-brooksm@wlu.edu // 540-458-8659 // Leyburn 218

-Office hours: Wednesdays 10am-12pm, T/R 4:10-5pm, or by appointment.
-Please don't hesitate to schedule a meeting with me!
-I have a lot of meetings in my work life and can't always honor office hours.
-I'm usually on campus five days a week and happy to meet outside of office hours (but still between 9am-5pm.)
+Professor info

+Office hours:
 ## Course description
 What does it mean to be a citizen of a digital world?
 How do you think critically about the ways that technology shapes our society?
 How do you learn new digital skills when platforms are constantly changing?
 How do you find and use information effectively without being overwhelmed or mislead?